What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Data siphoning

 Similar to an “eavesdropping” style attack, data siphoning is focused on the data being transmitted by an industrial IoT device rather than an end-user.
+Data siphoning, also known as data theft or data exfiltration, is the unauthorized or illegitimate process of copying, transferring, or stealing data from one computer, network, or system to another, typically with the intention of accessing, using, or disclosing that data without proper authorization.

 In this case, attackers eavesdrop on the network traffic going from the endpoint device back to the primary network to gather information they shouldn’t have access to.